 I am a female violence survivor, educator, and activist who speaks out against intimate partner violence, ideological feminism, and other nonsense.
-Like the jackalope, genuine, informed female anti-feminists are pretty much thought to be a myth.
+Like the jackalope, genuine, informed, female non-feminists are pretty much thought to be a myth.
 Unlike the jackalope, I’m quite real, and I have a lot to say.
 Welcome to the inside of my head.

 My blog will make the most sense if you start at the beginning.
 This is my back story, and it provides a lot of context for the things I talk about.